How To Change a Registered Agent in Hawaii? (The Guide)

 To change your registered agent in Hawaii, complete Form X-7: "Statement of Change of Registered Agent by Entity" with the Hawaii Department of State.

-You can submit this registered agent form by mail, fax, online, or by walking in.
-The filing fee for the Hawaii Statement of Change of Registered Agent by Entity is $25.
+You can submit this form by mail, fax, online, or in person.
+The filing fee is $25 across all methods.

 1. Changing Your Registered Agent Using a Professional Service

-Once you have selected a new LLC registered agent, you must provide the necessary information and LLC paperwork to the professional service, which will then handle filing the required forms with the Hawaii Business Registration Division.
+Once you've chosen a new LLC registered agent, hand over the required information and LLC paperwork to the service.
+They'll file the paperwork with the Hawaii Business Registration Division on your behalf.

 2. Changing Your Registered Agent Online